emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # AES with Galois Counter Mode with Secure Short Tags {#AES-GCM-SST}

-When GCM-SSM is instantiated with AES, then the keystream generator is AES in counter mode
+When GCM-SSM is instantiated with AES, the keystream generator is AES in counter mode

 Z[i] = AES-ENC(K, N \|\| LE32(i))